Primary Care: Including Pediatricians, Internists, Family Medicine, Nurse Practitioners & Physician Assistants

 Hyperhidrosis treatment often starts in your primary care office (or, in the case of a child or teen, in the pediatrician's office).
 It is with a primary care provider, perhaps during a regular checkup, that you may first decide to discuss excessive, disruptive sweating.

 A primary care provider may begin treating your hyperhidrosis with an antiperspirant.
-If this treatment doesn't provide enough relief or if skin irritation occurs, your primarcy care provider may recommend iontophoresis, an oral anticholinergic, or refer you to a specialist (often in dermatology).
+If this treatment doesn't provide enough relief or if skin irritation occurs, your primary care provider may recommend iontophoresis, an oral anticholinergic, or refer you to a specialist (often in dermatology).
 As of 2018, primary care offices have another treatment option to discuss with you, as well: a topical (applied on top of the skin) prescription wipe called Qbrexza.

-Dermatology specialists (including physicians, nurse practitioners and physician's assistants) are specially trained to care for skin issues.
+Dermatology specialists (including physicians, nurse practitioners, and physician's assistants) are specially trained to care for skin issues.
 As skin experts, dermatology practitioners are often informed about hyperhidrosis, its diagnosis, and its treatment.
 Dermatology specialists' expertise in treating excessive sweating is due, in part, to extensive American Academy of Dermatology and International Hyperhidrosis Society educational programs.

 Neurologists specialize in treating conditions of the brain and nervous system.
 The human body’s sweat glands are controlled by the brain and nervous system such that the underlying mechanism of the condition falls within the realm of conditions that a neurologist may treat.
-Some neurologists, in fact, specialize in studying the neurophysiology, management and treatment of hyperhidrosis.
+Some neurologists, in fact, specialize in studying neurophysiology, management, and treatment of hyperhidrosis.

 Neurologists can give onabotulinumtoxinA injections (Botox) and have been known to use onabotulinumtoxinA to treat a variety of conditions including spasticity and movement disorders.
 Neurologists may also work with oral medications (anticholinergics) and other treatments, as appropriate.
-In most cases, a neurologist is not consulted until "first line" treatments, like antiperspirants, have been tried and have failed to provide relief.
+In most cases, a neurologist is not consulted until "first-line" treatments, like antiperspirants, have been tried and have failed to provide relief.